 The Perils Of Lumber Selection For Your Log Cabin

-If you are lucky enough to own a piece of land with trees readily available to use to build your log cabin you probably won’t have given much thought about how to select the most appropriate logs for your home.
+If you are lucky enough to own a piece of land with trees readily available to use to build your log cabin then you probably won’t have given much thought about how to select the most appropriate logs for your home.

-You probably didn’t know that there are over seven hundred species of trees in the USA, however manufacturers only use roughly two dozen of them to build log homes.
+You probably didn’t know that there are over seven hundred species of trees in the USA, however, manufacturers only use roughly two dozen of them to build log homes.
 So, how do you know which species to opt for if you do need to source logs?

 Let’s take a look at each of these different factors in turn.

 The look of the logs, and what you find attractive is very much dependant on your personal taste but you must also bear in mind that the appearance of logs can change when you apply preservatives or through weathering.